We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 - How will your leadership skills contribute to the law profession?

-- How have your work or volunteer experiences helped prepare you for law school
+- How has your work experience or volunteering helped prepare you for law school

 - How were those experiences beneficial to those around you?

-- How does it make you stand out from other students applying for law school?
+- How does it make you stand out from other students applying to law school?

 State Your Motivation For Wanting To Study Law

-It would be best if you had a strong motivation for wanting to study law.
+It would be best if you had a strong motivation for wanting to study law at university.
 It’s no secret that law school requires hard work and perseverance.
 The admissions committee knows that without solid motivation, there’s a chance that you’ll lack the desire to really pursue law to the best of your abilities.

-- Why do you want to be a lawyer?
+- Why do you want to become a lawyer?

 - How did it all start?